percona/everest-doc/docs/quick-install.md

     --namespace everest-system \
     --create-namespace
     ```
     Once Percona Everest is running successfully, you can create additional database namespaces.
-For detailed information, refer to the section on [installing Percona Everest using Helm](install/install_everest_helm_charts.md).
+For detailed information, refer to the section [here](install/install_everest_helm_charts.md).

 3. Retrieve the admin password.